 We put Context before Event and Make Complexity Manageable

 Anthropology is both a practice and a way of thinking.
 The practice of anthropology involves collecting, translating, and sharing stories that crosscut time and space (sounds pretty cool, huh?).
 Our training involves years of studying the many cultures around the world, including our own, as well as traveling abroad to collect stories and to tell our own.
-Adam works primarily in South America, Ryan in Central America, and Aneil in Europe.
+Adam works primarily in South America and Ryan in Central America.
 We each do a little work in North America, too.
 Together we study the numerous facets of life on our planet including economics, religion, race, gender, archaeology, osteology, food, emotions, material culture, finance, ritual, family, wellbeing, and more.
 We compile data through interviews, focus groups, observation, online and book research.
 We capture all sorts of information – conversations, rumors, gossip, technical reports, websites, news sources.
 Using these various data sources we aim to triangulate social facts.